coryalder/vhs-tool-auth/README.md

 ## Proxy setup:

-The nginx configuration is stored in `nginx.conf`, this needs to be added to a proxy set up in nginx proxy manager.
+The nginx configuration is stored in `nginx.conf`, this needs to be added to a proxy setup in nginx proxy manager, once per tool.

 ![A screenshot of the setup in NPM](images/nginx_proxy_manager_setup.png "NPM setup screenshot")